 Free popular SDR software

-HDSDR – demands a lot more CPU power and needs to be installed, no separate drivers needed.
+HDSDR – demands more CPU power and needs to be installed, no separate drivers needed.